-- Not currently receive Operating Assistance from the BC Arts Council. - Provide public arts and cultural programming or service to the arts and culture sector in B.C., as a primary activity, and have done so for a minimum of one year prior to the application closing date.

-- Provide programs that benefit the community at-large and not solely the interests of its nonprofit society members. - Engage skilled artistic, curatorial, and administrative leadership (volunteer or paid) for project or service delivery. - Fairly compensate artists, arts and cultural practitioners, technicians, Elders, and Knowledge Keepers.
-Compensation must align with project and community contexts and industry standards within the field of practice. - Follow international intellectual property rights standards and cultural ownership protocols. - Follow the Criminal Records Review Act which requires that people who work with or may have unsupervised access to children or vulnerable adults must undergo a criminal record check by the Criminal Records Review Program. - Have completed and submitted any overdue final reports on previous BC Arts Council grants by the intake closing date for this grant program.
+- Not currently receive Operating Assistance from the BC Arts Council. - Provide public arts and cultural programming or service to the arts and culture sector in B.C., as a primary activity, and have done so for a minimum of one year prior to the application closing date. - Provide programs that benefit the community at-large and not solely the interests of its nonprofit society members. - Engage and compensate skilled artistic, curatorial, administrative leadership for project or service delivery. - Fairly compensate artists, arts and cultural practitioners, technicians, Elders, and Knowledge Keepers.
+Compensation must align with project -contexts and industry standards within the field of practice. - Follow international intellectual property rights standards and cultural ownership protocols. - Follow the Criminal Records Review Act which requires that people who work with or may have unsupervised access to children or vulnerable adults must undergo a criminal record check by the Criminal Records Review Program. - Have completed and submitted any overdue final reports on previous BC Arts Council grants by the application closing date for this grant program.